 This superb cruise on board small ship Lord of the Glens voyages from Inverness along the length of the Caledonian Canal and out to the Hebridean Islands.
 Cruise through Scotland's scenic Great Glen and the atmospheric Loch Ness before visiting the enchanting Islands of Mull, Skye, Iona and Eigg.
-Excursions are included on all cruises, whilst 1 June and 7 September 2015 departures are also accompanied by a dedicated Highlands and Islands specialist guide.

 The Caledonian Canal runs 60 beautiful miles from Inverness, through the mountains of the Great Glen, linking Loch Ness, Loch Oich, Loch Lochy and Loch Linnhe.
 Climbing and descending through spectacular lock systems to emerge on Scotland's wild west coast at Fort William, there are wonderful views of mighty Ben Nevis before Lord of the Glens sails across the Sound of Mull to the Isle of Mull.